-- 1. The request was received on November 13, 2020.
+1. The request was received on [December 1, 2020]..
 It was one of a group of 20 requests on similar, often overlapping, topics submitted by the applicant on that day.
 The request had to be clarified with the applicant in order for it to comply with section 7(2) of the FOIP Act.
-In fact, each of the twenty requests required clarification. - 2.
-The request was acknowledged by letter dated December 2, 2020.
+In fact, each of the twenty requests required clarification.

+2. The request was acknowledged by letter dated December 2, 2020.
 The Applicant was informed that AEP would provide a response on or before December 31, 2020.
-A revised acknowledgement letter was sent on December 4, 2020, which informed the applicant that in accordance with section 22(1) of the Interpretation Act, the due date had been modified to January 4, 2021. - 3.
-By letter dated January 4, 2021, AEP informed the Applicant that it was extending the time to respond by 30 days pursuant to section 14(1)(b) of the Act and that the response date was February 3, 2021. [my emphasis]
+A revised acknowledgement letter was sent on December 4, 2020, which informed the applicant that in accordance with section 22(1) of the Interpretation Act, the due date had been modified to January 4, 2021.

+3. By letter dated January 4, 2021, AEP informed the Applicant that it was extending the time to respond by 30 days pursuant to section 14(1)(b) of the Act and that the response date was February 3, 2021.

-- 4. The search for records was initiated on December 3, 2020.
+4. The search for records was initiated on December 3, 2020.
 In order to conduct a thorough and complete search for records, the search was sent to several program areas and search contacts.
-Specifically, a records search was sent to [...], Executive Director, Water Infrastructure Operations Branch, Resource Stewardship Division; [...], Director, Infrastructure Technical Services, Water Infrastructure and Operations Branch, Resource Stewardship Division; and [...], Executive Advisor, Assistant Deputy Minister's Office in the Resource Stewardship Division. - 5.
-A fee estimate was sent to the applicant on February 3, 2021.
-The applicant paid the fee estimate on February 4, 2021. - 6.
-Search responses were received on December 8, 11, and 15, 2020; January 8, 2021; and April 28, 2021.
-As some records appeared to be missing, one of the program areas was contacted again to locate the missing records, which were received on May 19, 2021.
-By this time, 167 days had passed since the search for records had been initiated. - 7.
-It was determined that there were more missing records.
-On May 27, 2021, those records were requested from the relevant program area; they were received on June 7, 2021.
-By this time, 187 days had passed since the search for records was initiated. - 8.
-The records were sent for program area review on May 27, 2021.
-The review was completed on June 7, 2021. - 9.
-Section 30 notices were sent to two third parties on June 30, 2021.
-Third party responses were received on July 19 and July 29, 2021. - 10.
-Around August 23, 2021, the Advisor assigned to this request at the time received feedback from another Advisor pertaining to a related request from the same applicant, E20-G-1448.
-Based on this feedback, the Advisor for this request determined that consultation with the Environmental Law Team, and further consultation with a program area, would be required concerning some of the records.
-E20-G-1448 has records that overlap considerably with E20-G-1459 and with other related requests (E20-G-1447 and E20-G-1460).
-The consultation with the Environmental Law Team was initiated on September 2, 2021 and concluded around November 8, 2021.
+Specifically, a records search was sent to [...], Executive Director, Water Infrastructure Operations Branch, Resource Stewardship Division; [...], Director, Infrastructure Technical

+Services, Water Infrastructure and Operations Branch, Resource Stewardship Division; and [...]
+Executive Advisor, Assistant Deputy Minister's Office in the Resource Stewardship Division.

+5. A fee estimate was sent to the applicant on February 3, 2021.
+The applicant paid the fee estimate on February 4, 2021.

+6. Search responses were received on December 9, 14, and 15, 2020; January 8, 2021; and March 23, 2021.
+By this time, 111 days had passed since the search for records had been initiated.

+7. The records were sent for review with two program areas on April 6, 2021 and April 9, 2021.
+The two reviews were completed around May 11 and June 7, 2021.

+8. Section 30 notice were sent to two third parties on April 8 and April 12, 2021.
+Third party responses was received on April 28 and May 3, 2021.

+9. Redactions were applied to the responsive records, an approval package was prepared, and the approval process with delegated decision makers was initiated June 15, 2021.

+10. During the signoff review, a delegated authority had concerns about the disclosure of certain records and elected to engage Environmental Law Team in a review to ensure that legal privilege of the public body and third parties was not violated.
+The consultation with the Environmental Law Team was concluded around November 8, 2021.
+This request, E20-G-1460, involves similar legal issues to related requests E20-G-1448, E20-G-1459 and E20-G-1447, and the legal review impacted all of these requests.

+It is anticipated that all consultations on the records are complete and that the current Advisor assigned to the request will be able to apply redactions to the responsive records, prepare an approval package, undertake the approval process with delegated decision makers, and prepare a response to the applicant.
+However, it is expected that these steps will take significant time to complete given there are approximately 265 pages of responsive records which are considered very sensitive given the topic of the request.
+It will be imperative to carefully review records and apply redactions in order to avoid the inadvertent disclosure of records that should be withheld and to ensure the proper application of sections of the FOIP Act.